-For the long-term growth rate it is important to include a sustainable rate, considering the market and economy as a whole.
+For long-term growth, it is important to consider what rate is a sustainable, considering the market and economy as a whole.
 Remember that this rate is applied in perpetuity.
 The model will not accept a rate greater than the cost of equity.
 It is an impossible scenario anyway because, theoretically, such a rate produces an infinite valuation and the entity would eventually end up bigger than the economy.

 Incremental returns used in the model are accounting returns, which may not necessarily be the same as economic returns.
 The additional investment used in the calculation of incremental returns should be what is capitalised in the financial statements.
 The reason is that the model uses this return to determine the difference between reported earnings and the cash flow that ultimately determines value.

 The difference between accounting and economic returns is often due to the limited recognition of intangible investment in financial reporting; most investment in intangible assets is immediately expensed rather than capitalised and amortised.
 As a result, the returns used in the model would generally be high for a company where it is primarily intangible investment that drives value .
 Unfortunately, the relationship between accounting and economic returns is a complex one (and perhaps a subject for a future article).